Land Rover 1/2 ton Lightweight

 The Lightweight 1/2 ton was a British military vehicle supplied by Land Rover.
+It was a vehicle designed to be light enough to be carried by the Westland Wessex, a medium-lift helicopter in service for over 40 years with the U.K armed services.

+It was produced from 1968 to 1984, and served widely internationally and in private use.

 History

 In the early 1960s both the Royal Marines, then largely based aboard commando carriers, and the British Army required a vehicle that could be carried by air to replace the Austin Champ.
 They had taken delivery of the Westland Wessex helicopter, which could carry a 2500 lb load slung beneath.

 The smallest Land Rover available at the time was a Series IIA 88 inch (2235 mm) wheelbase, which was too heavy.
 Land Rover began work on a lightweight version to fit the specifications in 1965.
 A new modification to the basic Series IIA was devised by making many body components easily detachable and removing many non-essential items.
 The result was the Land Rover Half-Ton, known widely as the Lightweight or Airportable.
 In practice, to reduce weight sufficiently for the helicopters of the day to lift them in combat conditions, the tilt (roof) and sticks, the upper parts of the body, the doors and windscreen were removed, to be refitted later.
 The most significant change, however, was a reduction in width by 4 inch (100 mm), by redesigning the standard Series IIA axles and fitting shorter half-shafts, which meant it would fit on a standard pallet.

 Complete, the 24 Volt FFR Lightweight IIA had an unladen weight of 3329 lb, which was over the specified weight.
 The term Lightweight appears misleading as a standard 88 Land Rover weighed 1318 kg, but the higher total weight was due to the various frame reinforcement required for military usage.
 However, with the removable body panels taken-off it the 24 Volt FFR weighed 2808 lb below the limit.
 Since improvements to the helicopters meant more lift was available, the MoD accepted it for use.
 The main applications were actually to be shipped by cargo aircraft or stacked on train wagons, with helicopter transport a rare occurrence.

 The first production models were completed on 11 November 1968, and production continued until 1984.